Development:The Legend of Zelda: A Link to the Past/Overworld

 smap2.scr & smap3.scr

-With these two additional map screens, the developers also seemed to have been experimenting with a system that didn't make it into the final game whereby regions of the map would be grayed out and not show key locations yet.
-A similar idea would be used in BS Zelda no Densetsu: Inishie no Sekiban, where any areas outside of the current week's boundaries were covered with clouds on the map screen.
+These two maps show an idea that the developers might have been toying with, where unexplored areas of the map would be grayed out, and key locations were hidden from the player's view.
+A similar idea would be used in BS Zelda no Densetsu: Inishie no Sekiban, where any map areas outside of the current week's boundaries were covered over with clouds.

 map-1a.scr